gogsia86/farmers-market/docs/archive/README.md

-# Documentation Archive
+# 📦 Documentation Archive

-This directory contains archived documentation from previous development phases.
+This directory contains historical documents, session reports, and deprecated guides.

-## Directory Structure
+## 📁 Archive Structure

-- **status-reports/** - Historical status and completion reports
+- **session-reports/** - Session summaries and conversation logs
-- **cleanup-phases/** - Documentation from cleanup and refactoring phases
+- **phase-reports/** - Phase completion reports and progress tracking
-- **reviews/** - Platform reviews and analyses
+- **analysis-reports/** - Analysis, reviews, and assessments
-- **guides/** - Old setup and quick start guides
+- **audit-reports/** - Audit results and cleanup reports

-## Current Documentation

-For current documentation, refer to the root directory:

-- `README.md` - Main project documentation
+- **old-guides/** - Deprecated guides and outdated documentation
-- `QUICK_REFERENCE.md` - Command reference
+- **duplicate-docs/** - Duplicate files for reference
-- `BUILD_SUCCESS.md` - Latest build status
-- `CURRENT_STATUS_AND_NEXT_STEPS.md` - Current status

-## Note
+## ⚠️ Note

-These files are preserved for historical reference.
-They may contain outdated information.
+These documents are kept for historical reference only.
+For current documentation, see the main [docs/](../) directory.

+---

+**Archive Date:** Auto-generated
+**Purpose:** Historical reference